 Clean the window and mirror.

-Clean the inside the medicine cabinet.
+Clean the inside of the medicine cabinet.
 I like to pull everything from these cabinets and vacuum inside because it is lined with carpet material.
 It also gives me a chance to go through items one by one, replacing toothbrushes, toothpastes, restocking allergy meds, replacing bug bite creams, and tossing expired or unneeded toiletries.

 Clean under the sink and be sure to keep an eye out for any leaks.